A．In September 2007, The Daimaru, Inc. and Matsuzakaya Holdings Co., Ltd. managed integration and established J. Front Retailing Co., Ltd.

 A．J. Front Retailing is a retail group that mainly operates department store business.

-The Group operates 18 department stores* in Sapporo, Tokyo, Shizuoka, Nagoya, Kyoto, Osaka, Kobe, Hakata and other major cities in Japan and their sales account for approximately 66% of the Group’s total sales.
+The Group operates 17 department stores in Sapporo, Tokyo, Shizuoka, Nagoya, Kyoto, Osaka, Kobe, Hakata and other major cities in Japan and their sales revenue account for approximately 58% of the Group’s total.
 In addition to the Department Store Business, the Group operates the Parco Business, the Real Estate Business, the Credit and Finance Business, the design and construction business, the staffing business, the wholesale business and others.

 Please refer to ”Line of Business” on this site for details.